nayefahmad/log/README.md

    - TC's MCPs with Amazon Q
    - neo4j KGs in dbx
    - adlm tests
-   - interacting with gpt-4o hosted on dstar azure
+   - interacting with gpt-4o hosted on dstar azure + connecting to unity catalog in pycharm